 Gothic Castles and Secular Architecture

-- Château de Pierrefonds (France) — a delightful example of a late Gothic fortress with characteristic pointed towers and rich decoration.
+- Pierrefonds Castle (France)—a stunning example of late Gothic fortresses with characteristic pointed towers and rich decoration.

-Influence of Gothic on Subsequent Architectural Styles
+Influence of Gothic Architecture on Later Styles

-Neo-Gothic of the 19th Century
+Neo-Gothic Revival in the 19th Century

 Gothic Beyond Europe